 Producing Protective Gloves

-The basic process begins with a hand-shaped mold on a conveyor, usually made of ceramic or aluminum.
-The molds are dipped in hot water with chlorine or bleach and then dried, which gets rid of any lingering residue from previous batches.
+The basic process begins with an aluminum or ceramic hand-shaped mold on a conveyor.
+The molds are dipped in hot water and bleach or chlorine and then dried, which gets rid of any lingering residue from previous batches.

 Next, the molds are coated in a rubber stick, which means dipping them in calcium nitrate solution (to coagulate the rubber) and calcium carbonate (to keep the gloves from sticking to the molds).
 After the molds dry, they’re dipped into a tank of nitrile.

-In the case of nitrile, the molds are dipped into a tank of nitrile and then a tank of liquid rubber, baked to form, and dried.
+Once they’ve been dipped, the forms are heated to help dry the nitrile into the correct shape.
 They may also be exposed to chlorine (which would make them easier to take off) or coated with polymer (which lubricates them).

 After coatings are added, the gloves are stripped from their molds.
 This is usually done by human workers, since nitrile is stickier than latex.

-At this point, the gloves are fully manufactured, but they don’t head to the shelves yet.
-First, they have to be tested.
-This is when gloves get their protective ratings.
+At this point, the nitrile gloves are fully manufactured, but they don’t head to the shelves yet.
+First, they have to be inspected to make sure they’re ready for primetime.

-Ratings are granted based on how many gloves fail the test.
+After regulatory testing, ratings are granted based on how many gloves fail the test.
 For example, if 1.5 out of 100 gloves fail, the glove batch is acceptable for use in medical applications.
-Industrial-grade glove batches can only have 2.5 gloves per 100 fail.
+Industrial-grade glove batches can have 2.5 gloves per 100 fail.

-The tests check pretty much everything about a glove to ensure it’s safe for use.
-For example, there are sterility tests (which ensure the gloves are sterile), pinhole tests (which check leakage), dimension tests (which check thickness), and aging tests (which check tensile and elongation performance over several hours).
+Other tests include sterility tests (which ensure the gloves are sterile), pinhole tests (which check for leakage of liquids and microscopic organisms), dimension tests (which check thickness), and aging tests (which check tensile and elongation performance over several hours).